 Go to Collections

-Nutty and buttery, this delicate Hubbard squash pie is a unique change from the classic pumpkin pie on your holiday table.
-You can substitute Acorn or Butternut Squash for the Hubbard.
+Nutty and buttery, this delicate butternut squash pie is a unique change from the classic pumpkin pie on your holiday table.
+You can substitute pumpkin, acorn or Hubbard squash in this easy recipe.

 Prep Time 10 minutes

 Total Time 1 hour

 - 1 pie crust unbaked, 10-inch or deep dish 9-inch

 - 2 pounds Butternut Squash may use acorn, Hubbard, pumpkin, etc

 - 1 cup heavy whipping cream

 - 1/4 cup maple syrup